-The set of all schools and grades using ST Math with a high percentage of African American students in the USA is evaluated for Enrollment percentage and Progress percentage parameters.
-A filtered Treatment set (TRT) of all ST Math grades with \geq 85% Enrollment and \geq 40% Progress is identified.
+The set of all low performing schools and grades using ST Math in the USA is evaluated for Enrollment percentage and Progress percentage parameters.
+A filtered Treatment set (TRT) of all ST Math grades with $\geq 85\%$ Enrollment and $\geq 40\%$ Progress is identified.
 State math assessment data is tabulated.
 A matching set of Control grades based on baseline year state math assessment is selected.